-- Tommy “The Bomber” Ogdahl (1939-) was a Minneapolis politician with a past police record connected with Deuce Casper’s Baldie street gang.
-Ogdahl helped elect former police chief Charles Stenvig to the office of Mayor, and was appointed Deputy Mayor, eventually serving as an 8th ward Alderman.
+Tommy “The Bomber” Ogdahl and his brother were both popular Baldies and had reputations for being tough fighters.
+Tommy Ogdahl helped elect former police chief Charles Stenvig to the office of Mayor, and was appointed Deputy Mayor, eventually serving as an 8th ward Alderman.

-- Perry “The Scholar” Millik (1944-2003) was a Minneapolis gangster who graduated from high school with honors while running a commercial burglary ring.
-Millik graduated from college with two degrees, and worked briefly in the field of corrections, but returned to crime when Deuce Casper was released from Leavenworth prison.
+Perry “The Scholar” Milek (1944-2003) was a Minneapolis gangster who graduated from high school with honors while running a commercial burglary ring.
+Milek graduated from college with two degrees, and worked briefly in the field of corrections, but returned to crime when Deuce Casper was released from Leavenworth prison.
 He was front man for porn and prostitution kings the “Lebanese Alexander Brothers” who operated under the Old Genovese Crime Family of New York City.

 THE DEACONS AND THE BALDIES

 In mid-1964 the Deacons had a huge local hit with the “Baldie Stomp,” which didn’t seem to have anything to do with the Baldies.
 The refrain was “shake and stomp.”
 There was a song called “Shake and Stomp” recorded by Dick Dale in 1961, but that was an instrumental except for one time when Dick shouts the title.